-The Drawdowns calculator maps every single portfolio loss since 1972 from any high point along the way.
+The Drawdowns calculator maps every single portfolio loss over every investing timeframe we have data for from any high point along the way.
 Each line represents the effects of the inflation-adjusted compound returns on the portfolio account value, and by studying these lines one can see not only how deep the losses cut over time but also how long they took to recover.

 Astute observers may note that some of the lines dive from positive to negative in later years on the chart.
 This is because the calculator does not simply declare the portfolio recovered when it temporarily turns positive only to return below the baseline later.
 A loss briefly interrupted by a head fake is still a loss, and a drawdown is only declared resolved when the portfolio permanently recovers above its original value.
 Also, one should note that the deepest drawdown number is based solely on year-end returns.
 It’s absolutely possible that a portfolio experienced something even worse than that in the middle of a year.

 As you can see from the chart, the downside risk for putting all of your money in the stock market is substantial.
 A 51% deepest drawdown, regular losses of 30%, and a longest drawdown lasting 13 years make for a particularly scary market swordsman.
 If one accepts that such risk is the price to pay for investing, then the advice to toughen up and learn to brawl your way through it makes sense.